Best Water Leak Sensors of 2023

 Smart home compatibility

 You'll find Google Assistant and IFTTT compatibility on this D-Link spot leak detector.
-But there's no support for Amazon Alexa, so Resideo is ultimately a better pick for Alexa users.
+But there's no support for Amazon Alexa.
 Still, we like that D-Link doesn't charge extra for smart home compatibilities like Kangaroo and Flo by Moen do, making it more accessible overall.

 Sensors